Naa Oopiri: Production

 The muhurat for the film took place in 2004 at Annapoorna Studios.
 The film is directed by Kanmani, who has worked as an assistant director for Tamil films for 12 years, notably for Gemini.
+Kanmani originally wanted to make the film in Tamil.
 The cinematographer, Krishna, previously worked as an assistant to Santosh Sivan.

 Soundtrack

 The music was composed by Deepak Dev and lyrics were written by Bhuvana Chandra, Suddala Ashok Teja & Sriharsha.

+Reception

+Jeevi of Idlebrain.com rated the film 3/5 and praised the first half of the film as well as Naveen's performance stating that "This is the most challenging character for Naveen in his entire career".